EXPERIENCE SPRING AT THE GARDEN

 Spring ephemerals possess interesting adaptations to help them survive and thrive.
 One of our region’s earliest blooming and most fascinating spring ephemerals is skunk cabbage (Symplocarpus foetidus).
 Learn more about this plant and more in the Garden Blog.

-Gardeners and farmers experienced the nuanced impacts of human-caused climate change firsthand, seeing how variability in temperature and precipitation impacts plant productivity, diseases, pests, and more.
+Gardeners and farmers experience the nuanced impacts of human-caused climate change firsthand, seeing how variability in temperature and precipitation impact plant productivity, diseases, pests, and more.
 After cold winters, it may be easy to welcome warmer springs, but what does this warming trend mean for the future, especially as greenhouse gas emissions continue to heat the planet?

 Warming temperatures can have ramifications that ripple through our ecosystems.
 Many animal and plant species have evolved over millennia to synchronize their life cycles with one another and the seasons.
 To be out of sync means trouble.
 For example, certain plants time their bloom with the emergence of specific insect pollinators each spring.
 If the plant blooms too early, insects may not be able to rely on its pollen and nectar for food and the plant may suffer in terms of its reproductivity.
 Environmental cues that trigger mating and migration can also be disrupted by climate change and the desynchronization caused by the seasonal shifts we are seeing.